Grahack/calteau/README.md

 # calteau

-A Clojure app to ... well, that part is up to you.
+A Clojure lib to parse and convert source code from calculators.

 ## Usage